Patterns of Service Discovery: Client-Side vs. Server-Side

 - Direct Connection: Fewer network hops compared to server-side discovery, potentially reducing latency.

-- No Single Point of Failure for Discovery (beyond the registry itself): If one client has an issue with discovery, it doesn't affect others.
+- No Single Point of Failure for Discovery: If one client has an issue with discovery, it doesn't affect others.

 Cons:

-- Client Complexity: Discovery logic (querying registry, load balancing, handling failures) must be implemented in each client, or via a shared library/framework.
-This can be complex across multiple languages/frameworks.
+- Client Complexity: Discovery logic (querying registry, load balancing, handling failures) must be implemented in each client.

 - Coupling: Clients are tightly coupled to the service registry.